-Land use pattern of study area is available from Census 2011.
+Land use pattern of study area (consisting of area falling within the distance of 10 km from the boundary, which is the buffer zone and the core zone, together comprising the study area) is available from Census 2011.
 The data shows that the agricultural land (net sown + current fallows + other fallows) accounts for a major portion (45.23%) followed by areas under non agricultural uses (26.86%), forest land (17.95%) and culturable waste land (4.92%).